sambineroloc/777api/README.md

     r/occult so far.
 If you have any feedback or suggestions, please let me know.
 The feedback is extremely welcome!
-    - Shout out to Github user aj07mm for the spectacular JSON formatted LIBER 777 which allowed this to be so quick.
+    - Shout out to Github user aj07mm for the spectacular JSON formatted LIBER 777 which allowed this to be up and running so quick.